 The trend shows up across the country.
 According to the U.S. Travel and Tourism Administration (USTTA), 1989 was the first year in which the number of foreign visitors to the U.S. exceeded the number of U.S. citizens traveling abroad.
 Of those who came to Chicago, roughly one fifth traveled from Canada, with more than three-fourths coming from overseas, mainly Japan (169,000).

-The presence in Chicago of so many ethnic groups with foreign roots also gives the city an exploitable international dimension.
+The presence among Chicago residents of so many ethnic groups with foreign roots also gives the city an exploitable international dimension.
 Mary P. Burns, manager of international tourism for the Illinois Bureau of Tourism, says the family ties of the city's large immigrant populations help tourism at least indirectly by boosting the awareness of Chicago among the folks back home.
 The amount of family-related visiting is hard to gauge.
 (Cousins and uncles seldom stay in hotels and thus are hard to track.)
 But Illinois's status as the leading destination for Mexican tourists among nonborder states may be attributed at least in part to home ties.

 A larger percentage of Illinois's international visitors hails from overseas than is true in other states.
 The Hyatt hotels have seen increased registrations from Scandinavia and France that bolster the traditionally strong attendance from Germany and Australia.
 (Those latter nations are, along with Canada, the places whose customs and lifestyle, if not language, most resemble the U.S.)